-Medical Practice Business Loans are business loans geared towards the cash flow cycles and expenses of medical practices.
-Besides covering short-term and long-term costs, Medical Practice Business Loans allow doctors to stabilize their cash flow cycle and maintain operations during slow periods.
+Medical practice loans are business loans geared towards the small business cycles and expenses of a medical practice.
+Besides covering short-term and long-term costs, a medical practice loan allows medical business owners to stabilize their cash flow cycle and maintain operations during slow periods.

-Medical Practice Business Loans can come in the form of:
+Medical practice loans can come in the form of:

 - Business Term Loans